ronizeilig/tmp/README.md

 readme.md

-This shore readme file explains how to Run the CLI application that prints the numbers from 1 to 10 in a random order to the terminal.
+This short readme file explains how to run the CLI application that prints the numbers from 1 to 10 in a random order to the terminal.

-Files Included with this project:
+Files included with this project:
 	RandomPrint.sh

-This CLI application is written inside the included file named- "RandomPrint.sh"
+(The CLI application is written inside the included file named- "RandomPrint.sh")

 In order to execute this file in a Linux or MacOS system:
 	1. open the Linux/MacOS terminal